sadimanna/skid/README.md

 # Self-Supervised Learning for Knee Injury Diagnosis from Magnetic Resonance Data

-This code repository contains code in Jupyter Notebook for the above mentioned paper in PyTorch
+This code repository contains code in Jupyter Notebook for the above mentioned paper in TensorFlow and PyTorch

-The pretraining_downstream.ipynb file is for training the model on one of the planes and subsequent donwstream classification on MRNet or KneeMRI dataset.
+## TensorFlow

-The ensembling.ipynb notebook is for obtaining the final predictions for all the three planes for MRNet dataset only.
-Since KneeMRI dataset contains only one plane (Sagittal), ensembling is not required when using KneeMRI dataset.
+The original version of SKID was implemented using TensorFlow.

 ## Instructions for evaluating the SKID on the MRNet dataset